cart0113/pyjack/doc/source/index.rst

   This is done so *all* references to the function are altered.

 * For builtin functions, the :func:`replace_all_refs` is used.
-This function uses the :mod:`gc` module to search for all references.
-This is because you can't tinker with a builtin functions :attr:`func_code`.
+This function uses the :mod:`gc` module to search for all references in the entire memory space.
+This is because you can't tinker with a builtin function's :attr:`func_code`.

 Updating the :attr:`func_code` is preferred because it is a fast, local operation -- :func:`replace_all_refs` has to search entire memory space.
-So the :attr:`func_code` approach is used when possible.
+So the :attr:`func_code` approach is used whenever possible.

 The overall idea of pyjack is to update *all* references in memory.
 For example, code like this::